Vasko Lipovac: Biography

 Vasilije Vasko Lipovac was born on June 14, 1931, in Škaljari, a small coastal settlement near Kotor in Montenegro.
 He was the youngest of five children in a very harmonious family of a prosperous merchant and a shipping agent Spasoje Lipovac and Antica Lui, the daughter of a respectable landowner Maksimilijan Lui.
 He attended Real Grammar School in Kotor, where his drawing teacher was Mato Đuranović (1895–1973), the painter who inspired his students with the bright, shiny colors of his works.

 After graduating from the secondary school, he moved to Zagreb, Croatia in 1950 and enrolled in the Academy of Applied Arts.
 During this period of the early 1950s, many future prominent artists attended Zagreb Academy of Applied Arts, such as Zlatko Bourek, Jagoda Buić, Ante Sony Jakić, Zvonimir Lončarić, Mladen Pejaković, Ordan Petlevski and Pavao Štalter.
 Lipovac initially chose sculpture, in the class of Kosta Angeli Radovani, but during sophomore year (1951/1952) he switched to painting, where his mentor became Željko Hegedušić.
 In his final year at the Academy Lipovac created his first notable work, a stained glass "Woman with a Cat", now part of the Museum of Arts and Crafts collection.

 After graduation, from 1955 to 1959 Lipovac attended the Master's Workshop of professor Krsto Hegedušić.
 This postgraduate study gave many talented young visual artists, as diverse as Miroslav Šutej and Marina Abramović, much needed freedom and opportunity to explore and use their artistic sensibility.
 Shortly after joining workshop Lipovac started abstracting human figures, as well as their surroundings, to simple geometric shapes that became a hallmark of his work in following decades.
 Continuous strides towards radical stylization lead him to a short but very successful foray into geometric abstraction.
 Towards the end of Lipovac's postgraduate study the Workshop was visited by Peggy Guggenheim, who bought one of his works.
 This episode was finished off at the end of 1950s with an exhibition in City of York Art Gallery, together with Ordan Petlevski.
 The exhibition was curated by Hans Hess, and received a positive review from Herbert Read.

 In 1959 he married Milena Matas, and they later had three sons.
 He spent most of the 1960 in the army, and upon returning to Zagreb he spent a year (1964–1966) as an art editor assistant in the magazine “Chemistry in industry”, which was the only full-time job he ever had.
 In 1965 he had the first solo exhibition, in the Museum of Fine Arts in Split; the exhibition was curated by Kruno Prijatelj, with whom Lipovac established close collaboration over the next two decades, resulting in numerous projects and exhibitions.
+Writing in the catalogue for Lipovac’s 1966 Dubrovnik exhibition, poet and dissident Vlado Gotovac identified the elegiac mood of the artist’s mid-1960s work, describing it as a world on the brink of disappearance, fading away.